btfranklin/compendiumscribe/README.md

 The `summary` element is a brief summary of the domain, which is used to provide a high-level overview of the domain.

 Each Topic and Domain has a unique ID, which is used to reference the topic or domain in other parts of the Compendium or in other Compendia.
 Reference addresses to other topics are constructed hierarchically based on the tree location, using the `compendium://` scheme.

+Topics have their own `summary` element, which is a brief summary of the Topic.
+Each Topic also has a list of `concepts`, which are the individual ideas and aspects that make up the Topic.
+These concepts are the atomic units of information that are used to build the Compendium, and include a variety of metadata, such as questions and keywords, to help them be retrieved when needed.

 Note that references can be to topics that are not in the same Compendium as the topic referencing them.